On the difference between thermalization in open and isolated quantum systems: a case study: Introduction

 In a second well-established approach to describing the process of thermalization, no demarcation is made between the system and the surroundings.
-The whole set-up is taken to be isolated and evolving according to a global, hermitian Hamiltonian \cite{Tasaki_1998,Reimann_2008, Rigol_2008, Linden_2009,Reimann_2010, Yukalov_2011, Polkovnikov_2011, Reimann_2012, Short_2012,Modak_2014,Modak_2015, Reimann_2015, ETH_review_2015, Reimann_2016, Rigol_2016, Gogolin_2016, Farrelly_2017, Bartsch_2017, deOliveira_2018,Eisert_2015,Steinigeweg_2013,Cramer_2015,Khodja_2015,Buca_2023}.
+The whole set-up is taken to be isolated and evolving according to a global, hermitian Hamiltonian \cite{Tasaki_1998,Reimann_2008, Rigol_2008, Linden_2009,Reimann_2010, Yukalov_2011, Polkovnikov_2011, Reimann_2012, Short_2012,Modak_2014,Modak_2015, Reimann_2015, ETH_review_2015, Reimann_2016, Rigol_2016, Gogolin_2016, Farrelly_2017, Bartsch_2017, deOliveira_2018,Eisert_2015,Steinigeweg_2013,Cramer_2015,Khodja_2015, Bulchandani_2022, Buca_2023}.
 We call this the Isolated Quantum System (IQS) approach.
 A particularly important view within the IQS approach is the so-called Eigenstate Thermalization Hypothesis (ETH) \cite{Deutsch_1991,Srednicki_1994,Srednicki_1999,ETH_review_2015,Polkovnikov_2011, Goldstein_2010}, which has become a cornerstone in the present understanding of chaos and integrability in quantum many-body systems.
 In the ETH approach, the initial state of the global set-up is taken to be a generic state which is sharply peaked at some given energy, and it is assumed that the global Hamiltonian is non-integrable \cite{ETH_review_2015}.
 It is then argued that for large times, the state of any small subsystem of the entire set-up relaxes to the marginal of the global Gibbs state, up to sub-extensive corrections.
 The temperature of the Gibbs state is consistent with the energy of the global state.

-The non-integrability condition is not fulfilled for free or non-interacting models, for which the Hamiltonian is quadratic in bosonic or fermionic creation and annihilation operators.
-For these models, the ETH approach is known to fail \cite{Rigol_2016,ETH_review_2015}.
-Yet, the convergence to the MGS has been proven analytically in the OQS approach precisely for this class of Hamiltonians \cite{Dhar_2006,Dhar_2012,Roy_2008,Subasi_2012}.
+The non-integrability condition is not fulfilled for `free' models, for which the Hamiltonian is quadratic in bosonic or fermionic creation and annihilation operators, with no further non-linear interactions present.
+For these `non-interacting' models, the ETH approach is known to fail \cite{Rigol_2016,ETH_review_2015}.
+Yet, in the OQS approach, the convergence to the MGS has been proven analytically precisely for this class of Hamiltonians \cite{Dhar_2006,Dhar_2012,Roy_2008,Subasi_2012}.
 This provides a clear example that the two ways of describing thermalization refer to different physics, although, to our knowledge, a fair comparison between them has never been attempted.